ErikMischiatti/Green-Vigilance-Project/README.md

 This repository contains the MATLAB implementation of **Green Vigilance**, a simulation framework for precision agriculture that integrates **Unmanned Aerial Vehicles (UAVs)** and **Unmanned Ground Vehicles (UGVs)** for early detection of plant diseases.
 The project combines **aerial surveys**, **ground-level inspections**, and **advanced estimation algorithms** (EKF & WLS) to improve plant monitoring and disease mapping in large agricultural fields.

+> ⚠️ This repository is currently under development — code and documentation will be uploaded progressively in the coming weeks.

 ---

 ## 📌 Project Overview